PrepMarquis/novela-hugo-starter/content/post/saga-of-the-gift-bearing-geek-and-how-it-distorts-social-innovation.md

 ![](/images/3wepx8.jpg)

 As meme man pointed it out many of these projects aims to bring equality of opportunity or some sort to impoverished or disadvantaged.
 It's the modern education technologist's promise to deliver and scale up-to-date and useful pieces of information to any parts of the world.

+The whole quarantine business have led me to consume all pieces in my reading list and my 'bookshelf' on storytel, so I wandered through this year's [Ashoka Fellow's reading list](https://www.ashoka.org/en/story/introducing-ashoka-fellows%E2%80%99-bookshelf-reading-list-changemakers) and found this masterpiece "Geek Heresy" by Kentaro Toyama recommended by Digital Green's founder [Rikin Gandhi](https://www.digitalgreen.org/team/)